contributte/doctrine-orm/.docs/README.md

 - `void` - `VoidCache`
 - `xcache` - `XcacheCache`

-You can change cache for the annotation reader.
+You can change cache settings for the annotation reader.

 ```yaml
 orm.annotations: